alexfjw/jp-ocr-prunned-cnn/README.md

 Benchmark Summary:
 ![](benchmark_summary.png?raw=true)
-Note: size estimate is the raw size estimate for models in Pytorch, inclusive of layer specific details like output cout.
+Note: size estimate is the raw size estimate for models in Pytorch, inclusive of layer specific details like output count.
 Sizes are about halved if only the filters in convolutional & FC layers are considered.

 ## Running this project